Self-Supervised Adversarial Diffusion Models for Fast MRI Reconstruction: Results

 \section{Results}

-In this section, we present the comprehensive evaluation of our proposed ASSCGD model for MRI reconstruction.
+In this section, we present the comprehensive evaluation of our proposed SSAD-MRI model for MRI reconstruction.
 The results are organized to highlight the model's performance across different datasets and under various conditions.

-We assess the within-domain multi-coil \ch{T2}-w reconstruction and single-coil MP2RAGE \ch{T1} map reconstruction capabilities of ASSCGD using both qualitative and quantitative metrics.
+We assess the within-domain multi-coil \ce{T2}-w reconstruction and single-coil MP2RAGE \ce{T1} map reconstruction capabilities of SSAD-MRI using both qualitative and quantitative metrics.
 The model's ability to preserve fine structures and reduce artifacts is demonstrated through visual comparisons and statistical analysis.
 The impact of loss mask partitioning on the performance of the proposed method is demonstrated.

-We also evaluate the robustness of ASSCGD against domain shifts using OOD datasets.
+We also evaluate the robustness of SSAD-MRI against domain shifts using OOD datasets.
 This analysis illustrates the model's adaptability to new and unseen data.